tis-starlight/tis-starlight.github.io/_posts/2023-12-03-computer-programs.md

 - **Web Browsers**: Applications that allow users to access and navigate the internet.
 Examples include Google Chrome, Mozilla Firefox, and Microsoft Edge.
 - **Games and Entertainment Software**: Designed for entertainment purposes, including video games, media players, and streaming applications.
 - **Graphics and Multimedia Software**: Used for creating and editing visual and multimedia content.
 Examples include Adobe Photoshop for image editing, Adobe Premiere for video editing, and Audacity for audio editing.
+- **Integrated Development Environments (IDEs)**: Such as Visual Studio, Eclipse, and PyCharm, which provide tools for writing, testing, and debugging code.
+- **Compilers and Interpreters**: Programs that convert high-level programming code into machine code (compilers) or execute code directly (interpreters).

+## SDLC

+[SDLC](https://en.wikipedia.org/wiki/Software_development_process) stands for **Software Development Life Cycle**.
+It is a systematic process for planning, creating, testing, deploying, and maintaining software systems.
+The SDLC aims to produce high-quality software that meets or exceeds customer expectations, is delivered on time and within budget, and can be maintained and updated easily.
+The SDLC typically consists of several phases, and various models can be used to represent these phases.

+The **Program Development Process** is a more general term that encompasses the activities involved in creating any type of computer program or software.
+The **SDLC** is a specific framework within the broader Program Development Process, providing a structured approach to software development.

+Different software development methodologies, such as _Waterfall_, _Agile_, and _DevOps_, may follow variations of the SDLC to address specific project requirements and team preferences.
+Each phase of the SDLC is important for delivering a successful software product.

+> The topic is covered in more detail in `Software Engineering`.
+{: .prompt-info }

+The common phases in the SDLC include:

+### 1. Planning

+- **Requirements Analysis**: Gather and analyze requirements from stakeholders to understand the system's purpose, features, and constraints.
+- **Feasibility Study**: Evaluate the project's technical, operational, and financial feasibility.

+### 2. Design

+- **System Design**: Define the overall system architecture and components.
+- **Detailed Design**: Specify in detail how the system will be implemented, including data structures, algorithms, and interfaces.

+### 3. Implementation (Coding)

+- Translate the design into code using a programming language.
+- Follow coding standards and best practices.
+- Conduct code reviews to ensure quality.

+### 4. Testing

+- **Unit Testing**: Test individual components in isolation.
+- **Integration Testing**: Test the interactions between integrated components.
+- **System Testing**: Test the entire system as a whole.
+- **User Acceptance Testing (UAT)**: Validate the system with end-users to ensure it meets their requirements.

+### 5. Deployment

+- Release the software to users or deploy it to a production environment.

+### 6. Maintenance

+- Address issues identified in the production environment.
+- Make enhancements and updates as needed.
+- Create and improve documentation that describes the program's functionality, purpose, and usage.

+## Version Control

+[Version control](https://en.wikipedia.org/wiki/Version_control) is a system that allows multiple people to work on a project simultaneously without interfering with each other's work.
+It enables tracking changes to files over time, facilitating collaboration among team members, and providing a history of how a project has evolved. **Version control systems (VCS)** are essential for software development, but they can also be used for managing any kind of files, including documents, images, and more.

+[Git](https://en.wikipedia.org/wiki/Git) is one of the most widely used distributed version control systems.
+It is popular for its speed, flexibility, and powerful branching and merging capabilities.
+Other version control systems include Mercurial, SVN (Subversion), and CVS (Concurrent Versions System).

+> The topic is covered in more detail in `Git`.
+{: .prompt-info }

+### Version Control Vs Source Control

+- **Version Control** is a broader concept that encompasses the management of different versions or revisions of a project, which may include not only source code but also other project-related files, such as documentation, configuration files, and more.
+- **Source control** is a more specific term that often focuses on the control and management of source code files.
+It emphasizes the role of version control in handling changes to the source code of a software project.

+### Key concepts

+- **Repository**: A repository is a storage location where all the files and their changes are stored.
+It can be centralized (stored on a single server) or distributed (each user has a local copy).
+- **Commit**: A commit is a snapshot of the changes made to the files at a particular point in time.
+Each commit is accompanied by a commit message that describes the changes made.
+- **Branch**: A branch is a separate line of development within a repository.
+It allows developers to work on different features or bug fixes simultaneously without affecting the main codebase.
+- **Merge**: Merging is the process of combining changes from one branch into another.
+This is typically done to incorporate features developed in separate branches into the main branch.
+- **Clone**: Cloning involves creating a copy of a repository, usually from a remote server.
+This allows users to work on their own local copy and synchronize changes with the remote repository.
+- **Pull/Push**: Pulling is the process of fetching changes from a remote repository and merging them into the local repository.
+Pushing is the opposite — it involves sending local changes to a remote repository.
+- **Conflict Resolution**: Conflicts occur when two or more people make changes to the same part of a file simultaneously.
+Version control systems provide tools to help users resolve these conflicts.
+- **History**: Version control systems maintain a detailed history of changes made to files.
+This history includes information about who made the changes, when they were made, and the purpose of the changes.
+- **Tagging**: Tagging involves assigning a meaningful label to a specific commit, usually to mark important points in development, such as releases or major milestones.
+- **Centralized vs. Distributed**: Centralized version control systems (e.g., SVN) have a single central repository.
+Distributed version control systems (e.g., Git, Mercurial) allow each user to have a complete copy of the repository, enabling offline work and faster operations.